 Plants on campus provide food and shelter for a variety of arthropods, birds, and other urban wildlife.
 The Essig Museum is working with students and the campus landscape team to restore native plant communities around the Valley of Life Sciences Building and create an interactive educational space to promote learning about insects.
 Restoration efforts include removing introduced plants such as ivy, and planting native shrubs, forbs and grasses.
-By rehabilitating native plants, campus can act as a refuge for pollinators and other wildlife within an urban landscape.
+By reintroducing native landscapes, campus can act as a refuge for pollinators and other wildlife within an urban matrix.

 Above: Our first plantings along the south side of the Valley Life Science Building (December 2019).

 Below: Penstemon blooming and Pyrausta moth visiting yarrow flowers.

 Xerces Society Bee Campus – Find out more about this national program to raise awareness of pollinators.

 Urban Bee Lab – Learn what bees visit what flowers in your area and how you can promote healthy bee communities.

 Make a Bee Hotel – A guide to building and maintaining a shelter for the solitary bees in your garden.

 Gardening for Insects – A 10-step guide by the Amateur Entomologists’ Society to making your garden more attractive to insects.